-A public sector entity shall disclose:
+To meet the above requirements, a public sector entity shall disclose:

-(a) Information about the characteristics of its social benefit schemes, including:
+- (a) Information about the characteristics of its social benefit schemes, including: - i.

-- i.
 The nature of the social benefits provided by the scheme (for example, retirement benefits, unemployment benefits, child benefits). - ii.
-Key features of the social benefit scheme, such as a description of the legislative framework governing the scheme, for example, a summary of the main eligibility criteria that must be satisfied to receive the social benefit, and a statement about how additional information about the scheme can be obtained. - iii.
-A description of how the scheme is funded, including whether the funding for the scheme is provided by means of a budget appropriation, a transfer from another public sector entity, or by other means.
+Key features of the social benefit scheme, such as a description of the legislative framework governing the scheme, a summary of the main eligibility criteria that must be satisfied to receive the social benefits, and a statement about how additional information about the scheme can be obtained. - iii.
+A description of how the schemes are funded, including whether the funding for the schemes is provided by means of a budget appropriation, a transfer from another public sector entity, or by other means.
 If a scheme is funded (whether in full or in part) by social contributions, the entity shall provide: - a.
 A cross reference to the location of information on those social contributions and any dedicated assets (where this information is included in the public sector entity's financial statements); or - b.
-A statement regarding the availability of information on those social contributions and any dedicated assets in another public sector entity's financial statements (which may be a government's consolidated financial statements) and how that information can be obtained. - (b) A description of any significant amendments to the social benefit scheme made during the reporting period, along with a description of the expected effect of the amendments on future obligations.
+A statement regarding the availability of information on those social contributions and any dedicated assets in another public sector entity's financial statements and how that information can be obtained. - (b) The total expenditure on social benefits recognised in the statement of financial performance, analysed by social benefit scheme. - (c) A description of any significant amendments to the social benefit schemes made during the reporting period, along with a description of the expected effect of the amendments.
 Amendments to a social benefit scheme include, but are not limited to: - i.
 Changes to the level of social benefits provided; and - ii.
-Changes to the eligibility criteria, or to the individuals and/or households covered by the social benefit scheme.
+Changes to the eligibility criteria, including the individuals and/or households covered by the social benefit scheme.